smart-on-fhir/fhir-server-dashboard/README.md

 DEMO: https://asherdale.github.io/fhir-server-dashboard/.

 The FHIR Server Dashboard is a standalone app that presents a human-readable representation of the data in a FHIR server.
+It's particularly useful when looking at the sample data on a FHIR sandbox.
 Built with Node.js, d3, and Plotly, the dashboard consists of intuitive visualizations that enable clinicians and users to quickly comprehend what a FHIR server contains.

 This repository consists of two distinctive parts: a back-end process to analyze a FHIR server, and a static web page that renders the dashboard.
 These two parts are run independently of one another.
 The back-end code stores the aggregated data in a local JSON file, which the web page reads whenever it loads.